-If you’re wondering whether or not your USB-C port is actually Thunderbolt 3, look for that little Thunderbolt symbol nearby, which often differentiates it from a standard USB-C port.
+If you’re wondering whether or not your USB-C port is actually Thunderbolt 3, look for the little lightning bolt symbol nearby, which often differentiates it from a standard USB-C port.

 The history of Thunderbolt technology

-Because the first Thunderbolt release made it out the door with some help from Apple, it was only available for Macs for the first year or so.
-Intel wanted to bring the connection to PCs, but for now it decided to stick with Apple exclusivity.
-In addition to limited availability, the other downside to this new tech was the unique Thunderbolt cables were required, and they tended to be expensive — around $50 or so.
+But because the first Thunderbolt release made it out the door with some help from Apple, it was only available for Macs for the first year or so.
+In addition to limited availability, this new tech required unique Thunderbolt cables, and they tended to be expensive — around $50 or so.

 The latest Thunderbolt developments

-Updates to Thunderbolt continue, as do the growing ways that Thunderbolt is being used in devices.
-Charging devices using USB-C Thunderbolt connections has become more common, and compatibility has pressed onward to include the latest USB 3.1 cable standard, but USB is moving to a more complicated standard setup with 3.2, is set to appear on the market soon and will include several different varieties with different capabilities.
+Updates to Thunderbolt continue, as do the growing number of ways that Thunderbolt is being used in devices.
+Charging devices using USB-C Thunderbolt connections has become more common.
+Compatibility has pressed onward to include the USB 3.1 cable standard, but USB is moving to a more complicated standard setup with 3.2, is set to appear on the market soon and will include several different varieties with different capabilities.

-New challenges are also growing for Thunderbolt, as impressive as the connection remains.
-For example, the USB4 standard is on its way, and it finally promises speeds that can rival Thunderbolt 3.
-According to official data, USB4 will offer two-lane data transfer with total speeds up to 40Gbps and will be much more open-source, encouraging more manufacturers to use it.
-While Thunderbolt is more than just high-speed data, this will put more pressure on the Thunderbolt standard to continue its evolution.
+To make matters even more interesting (or confusing, depending on your perspective), the USB 4 standard is on its way, and it finally promises speeds that can rival Thunderbolt 3.
+According to official data, USB 4 will offer two-lane data transfer with total speeds up to 40Gbps and will be much more open-source, encouraging more manufacturers to use it.
+While Thunderbolt is more than just high-speed data, this will put more pressure on the Thunderbolt standard’s designers to continue its evolution.
 If one standard is set to “win” it’s not yet clear what it will be, although ports that can handle both USB and Thunderbolt are certainly popular.

 There are also security threats to consider.
-The Thunderclap vulnerability was recently reported to be present on Macs and PCs: It allowed hackers to use the Thunderbolt port, via a device loaded with the right malware, to access and steal files on the computer by bypassing Thunderbolt security measures in seconds.
+Security experts recently warned of the Thunderclap vulnerability on Macs and PCs: It allowed hackers to use the Thunderbolt port, via a device loaded with the right malware, to access and steal files on a computer by bypassing Thunderbolt security measures in seconds.
 It’s an important reminder that these high-speed connections come with their own risks, and should never be used with unfamiliar devices.